DaveLawes/online_marketplace/README.md

 [![Build Status](https://travis-ci.org/DaveLawes/online_marketplace.svg?branch=master)](https://travis-ci.org/DaveLawes/online_marketplace)

 This is a Ruby app that calculates the total price of items from an online marketplace.
-Given items are scanned into the checkout, and there are attached promotional rules, the total price is returned.
+Given items are scanned into the checkout the total price is returned.
+If any promotional rules are available, these are also applied before returning the total.

 The app has 100% test coverage and no linter offenses.